apache/beam/website/CONTRIBUTE.md

 ## How to add a new Apache Beam case study
 Please follow this guide to [add a new case study](https://github.com/apache/beam/tree/master/website/ADD_CASE_STUDY.md)

-## How to add a new logo to [case studies](https://beam.apache.org/case-studies/) page
+## How to add a new logo to case studies page
-Please follow this guide to add[a new logo](https://github.com/apache/beam/tree/master/website/ADD_LOGO.md) to the [case studies](https://beam.apache.org/case-studies/) page.
+Please follow this guide to add [a new logo](https://github.com/apache/beam/tree/master/website/ADD_LOGO.md) to the [case studies](https://beam.apache.org/case-studies/) page.